-COSA welcomes very special guest Anurima Bhargava, who joins a panel discussion with NSBA Chief Legal and Advocacy Officers Francisco Negrón and Chip Slaven, and COSA all-star moderator Jay Worona, for insights and predictions about the new Biden Administration’s impact on public school policies.
-Ms. Bhargava, who served as Chief of the Educational Opportunities Section of the Civil Rights Division at the U.S. Department of Justice from 2010-2016, offers the insider perspective as the panelists discuss the K-12 education priorities of the new administration including funding streams, changes to the “new” Title IX sexual harassment rule, participation of transgender athletes in school-sanctioned sports, and other considerations for school districts as they prepare for the 2021-2022 school year.
+COSA welcomed very special guest Anurima Bhargava, who joined a panel discussion with NSBA Chief Legal and Advocacy Officers Francisco Negrón and Chip Slaven, and COSA all-star moderator Jay Worona, for insights and predictions about the new Biden Administration’s impact on public school policies.
+Ms. Bhargava, who served as Chief of the Educational Opportunities Section of the Civil Rights Division at the U.S. Department of Justice from 2010-2016, offered the insider perspective as the panelists discussed the K-12 education priorities of the new administration including funding streams, changes to the “new” Title IX sexual harassment rule, participation of transgender athletes in school-sanctioned sports, and other considerations for school districts as they prepare for the 2021-2022 school year.

 Moderator: Jay Worona, Deputy Executive Director and General Counsel, New York State School Boards Association

 Speakers: Anurima Bhargava, President, Anthem of Us; Francisco Negrón, Chief Legal Officer, NSBA; and Chip Slaven, Chief Advocacy Officer, NSBA; and special guest

 The Outrageous School Law Trivia game with host David Rubin featured NSBA COSA prizes for the winners!
 (Ooo!
 Ahhh!)
 David says his popular game show host character Bob Barfindale is out on parole and ready to match wits with the school lawyers.
 Watch for the fun and learn surprising tidbits about your favorite school law cases.